About Chorus Tonkinese Cats

 More about us…

-We are lucky to live in a beautiful area of the country with our cats and two teenage daughters.
-Even in very rural locations, cats are still at significant risk, especially breeds where inquisitiveness outweighs caution.
-Jacob lived for years with only three legs after an altercation with a wild animal of some kind – and road accidents occur all-too frequently even in the quietest of locations.
+We are lucky to live in a beautiful area, but even in rural locations cats are still at significant risk, especially breeds like the Tonkinese where inquisitiveness often outweighs caution.
+Jacob lived for years with three legs after an altercation with a wild animal – and road accidents occur all-too frequently even in the quietest of locations.